Lisa Bonet: Personal life

 On November 16, 1987, her 20th birthday, Bonet eloped with American rock singer Lenny Kravitz in Las Vegas.
 Bonet recalled of their relationship:

 It was interesting when we were first finding out about each other, that our backgrounds were so similar.
 When I first told him my mom was Jewish, and he said "So's my dad," I thought that was unusual and enchanting.
 I felt like, "Okay, here's someone who really knows how it is."
 And I think I trusted him a little more with my feelings and let him inside a little more than I ordinarily would have.

 Bonet gave birth to their daughter, actress Zoë Isabella Kravitz, on December 1, 1988.
 She and Kravitz divorced in 1993.
 That same year, she legally changed her name to Lilakoi Moon, although she still uses the name Lisa Bonet professionally.

-Since meeting on the set of A Different World in its first season in 1987, Bonet has been close friends with actress Marisa Tomei, who is a godmother to all three of Bonet's children.
+Since meeting on the set of A Different World in its first season in 1987, Bonet has been close friends with actress Marisa Tomei, who is a godmother to two of Bonet's youngest children and Cree Summer who is godmother to eldest daughter Zoe Kravitz.

 In 2005, Bonet began a relationship with actor Jason Momoa.
 They married in October 2017.
 Bonet and Momoa have two children: a daughter born in July 2007, and a son born in December 2008.
 In January 2022, Momoa and Bonet announced their separation.
 On January 8, 2024, Bonet filed for divorce, citing irreconcilable differences.
 In her divorce filing, Bonet revealed that she and Momoa had actually separated on October 7, 2020.
 Court documents which were obtained by People confirmed that the divorce was granted one day later.
 A Los Angeles county judge declared them divorced on July 9, 2024.
 Neither Bonet nor Momoa asked for financial support, and they agreed on how to split their assets.
 The court granted them joint custody of their children.